eslint/rfcs/designs/2021-suppression-support/README.md

 ## Backwards Compatibility Analysis

 All suppressed messages will be gathered into `SuppressedLintMessage`, which is the new property of `LintResult`.
-Thus, the output of `Linter#verify` and `Linter#verifyAndFix` will also have `suppressedMessages`.
 Any other current behaviors would not be changed.

 ## Alternatives